-At Mississauga Vision Centre, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
+At Mississauga Vision Centre and Brampton Vision Centre, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
 If you're concerned about temporary blurred vision after eating or any other visual symptoms, contact us to schedule your comprehensive eye exam.

 If signs of diabetes are discovered during your visit, don't worry.
 We'll explain the next steps to take, to ensure the best possible outcome.
 Our goal is to provide top-notch eye care delivered with a smile for all of our patients.

-To schedule your eye exam, call Mississauga Vision Centre in Mississauga today!
+To schedule your eye exam, call Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton today!

 How often do I need an eye exam?